jefflombard/sparc/README.md

 ## Shortcuts and Commands
 In addition to creating scaffolding for projects, spark contains useful scripts and aliases for SFDX commands.
 These should be run from within a project folder.

+### Starting a new project
+- `spark create myProject` - creates a new project called myProject

 ### Development
 #### Add packages and tools
 - `spark add:redux` - installs redux and adds a provider component as described in [Lightning-Redux](https://github.com/madmax983/lightning-redux).